Wark2/AOC2022/README.md

 # AdventCally
 Advent of Code 2022,
-Dan please don't roast my dogshit code
+I know my code is ass